We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 How to Make Black Spots on Diamonds Less Visible

-Cover it with Prongs or a Bezel Setting
+1. Cover Them With Prongs or a Bezel Setting

-This method depends on the location of the inclusion, so it will not work for all diamonds.
-This is especially true for those with black spots in the center.
+This first method depends on the location of the inclusion, so it won’t work for all diamonds, especially ones with the black spots in the center.

 If the flaw sits closer to the edge of the stone, it’s possible to cover it with the bezel or prongs of the setting.

-To illustrate, check out the bezel setting below, and notice how it covers the outside of the diamond.
+To illustrate, check out the bezel setting below, and notice how it covers the outer edges of the diamond.

-Diamonds can be rotated to fit under your chosen setting, and this can be used to your advantage when buying a lower clarity stone.
+Diamonds can be rotated to fit under your chosen setting.
+This can be used to your advantage when buying a lower clarity stone.

 If it has prongs that extend over its girdle, it could also over the black spots in a few places, but they’d have to be positioned perfectly.